jurihock/voicesmith/PLAYGROUND.md

 On the _Kotlin_ side the `MainActivity.kt` file provides the UI for the associated audio plugin, which is currently the `TestAudioPlugin` by default.

-Currently the `MainActivity.kt` provides three audio parameters:
+Currently the `MainActivity.kt` exposes three audio parameters:

 - `delay` in milliseconds
 - `pitch` in semitones
 - `timbre` in semitones

 The parameter value range is also specified in the same `.kt` file.
-In default case, a change to any parameter triggers the `TestAudioPlugin::set` callback in the `C++` domain.
+In default case, a change to any parameter triggers the `TestAudioPlugin::set` callback in the _C++_ domain.
 The parameter names and values are passed as a string.

-The audio plugin preferences are managed by the `Preferences.kt`. `AudioFeatures.kt` provides system defaults like `samplesrate` and `blocksize`.
+The audio plugin preferences are managed by the `Preferences.kt`.
+The `AudioFeatures.kt` provides system defaults for `samplesrate` and `blocksize`.